Information we store about users:

 support [at] bugherd [dot] com

-Nothing to pay upfront, unlimited guests on all plans.
+Nothing to pay and no credit card upfront.
 We think you’ll love it.